RESEARCH-DRIVEN LANGUAGE TECHNOLOGY AND AI

 WE DEVELOP INNOVATIVE LANGUAGE-TECHNOLOGY AND AI-SOLUTIONS FOR YOUR ENTERPRISE

 Our core areas of expterise are semantic text analytics (NLP), automated text, data and document generation (NLG), machine learning (ML) and artificial intelligence (AI).
-With our team of computational linguists, data scientists, software engineers and classical linguists, we’ve been operating successfully in the market place since 2011.
+With our team of computational linguists, data scientists and software engineers, we’ve been operating successfully in the market place since 2011.
 For a comprehensive list of our clients as well as project descriptions, please click here.

 Text Analytics or text mining utilises a plethora of methods from computational linguistics and artificial intelligence in order to convert unstructured textual data into structured information.
 Specifically, patterns and structures are extracted from input texts based on lexical properties, syntactic structures, statistical observations and machine learning with the overall aim of gaining deep semantic insights from textual input.

 Depending on project objective and context LangTec chooses from a wide range of possible machine learning methods.
 In our projects we have used both unsupervised learning, e.g., in document clustering, topic modelling or the creation of vector-based word and language models, as well as supervised learning, e.g., in text and document classification or selective information extraction.
 In the deep-learning domain we increasingly avail of pretrained language models.
 For our research-driven projects we also use transfer learning and model distillation.